mattmaynes2/aria/reports/research/03-SmartDevices.md

 -----------------------

-3.4 Nest
+3.4 Nest Thermostat
 --------

 ### Description

-What is this item?
+The nest thermostat is a smart learning thermostat.
+The thermostat

 ### Technical Overview